COSBlab/IPL-workshop/DAY-2/README.md

 **Tasks**

 To complete this exercise, the student will:
 * identify antibodies/receptors that could potentially bind the viral protein.
-The student can use the information obtained in previous exercises:
+The students can use the information obtained in previous exercises:
   1. BLAST: potential partners discovered with a sequence similarity search
   2. Foldseek: potential partners discovered with a structure similiarity search